• Written By Priyanka Srivastava

 2. Transpiration is also basically an evaporation phenomenon.
 But it differs from the general process of evaporation.

-3. Evaporation means loss of water vapour from the free surface, but in transpiration, water passes through the epidermis through the stomata.
+3. Evaporation means loss of water vapour from the surface, but in transpiration, water passes through the epidermis through the stomata.

 Types of Transpiration